 - The business center plans should make recommendations for improving circulation and parking, include streetscape and gateway design plans, and identify resource areas for protection, and provide action items for park expansion. - Significant revisions to the commercial zoning regulations are warranted, as discussed in Chapter 2.
-In particular, bulk standards (i.e., coverage, height, setbacks) need to be revised.

-• Lighting standards should be revised to reduce glare.
+In particular, bulk standards (i.e., coverage, height, setbacks) need to be revised in order to better promote the type of commercial environmental envisioned in each hamlet business center in this Chapter. - Lighting standards should be revised to reduce glare.
 For both overhead and pedestrian lamps, light should be required to point downward, and color filters should be required to reduce glare and provide a softer-looking light.
 For sign illumination, wall-mounted lamps, and lights inside display windows, encourage use of smaller, lower-intensity lights directed downward and resembling incandescent light.